Warlock (magazine)

 Warlock was a British magazine published by Penguin Books and game manufacturer Games Workshop between 1984 and 1986.
 The primary focus of the magazine was fantasy, with emphasis on the Fighting Fantasy adventure gamebook series.

 Publication history

 The magazine was established by Fighting Fantasy creators Steve Jackson and Ian Livingstone, running for 13 issues from 1984 until December 1986.
 Jackson and Livingstone were the editors until issue 10 and then editors-in-chief, with Marc Gascoigne as editor.
-Warlock was published in the United Kingdom, Australia, New Zealand and Japan, where the title had an extended run before ceasing publication in 1997.
+The desk editor for the first five issues was Philippa Dickinson.
+Warlock was published in the United Kingdom, Australia, and New Zealand.
+A Japanese edition of the magazine was expanded to a general RPG publication where the title had an extended run before ceasing publication in 1997.